gabriel-vanzandycke/court_detection/README.md

-# Hawk-Eye Assigment - a Tennis court lines detector
+# Tennis court lines detector

 ![assets/input.png](assets/input.png)

-Provided with a raw image capturing a baseline view of a tennis court, the candidate should
+Provided with a raw image capturing a baseline view of a tennis court, the goal is to
 - extract the tennis court lines,
 - categorise them given known tennis court dimensions
 - and traverse each of them.